-- 3. All parties or their counsel of record must file and serve a Case Management Statement using the mandatory Case Management Statement Form (CM-110).
-Such statement must be filed no later than 15 calendar days before the date set for the case management conference or review as specified in California Rules of Court, rule 3.725. - 4.
+- 1. In accordance with and as required by, California Rules of Court, rule 3.720, the Court has adopted the following procedures to evaluate each case and assign each case to a case-management plan.
+The Court will use the factors listed in California Rules of Court, rule 3.715, in evaluating cases and selecting a case-management plan.
+Additional information is provided on the Court's website at www.merced.courts.ca.gov. - 2.
+All parties or their counsel of record must file and serve a Case Management Statement using the mandatory Case Management Statement Form (CM-110).
+Such statement must be filed no later than 15 calendar days before the date set for the case management conference or review as specified in California Rules of Court, rule 3.725. - 3.
 All applicable items must be completed on Form CM-110.
 Any answer for which there is not sufficient space on the forms shall be completed on an attached sheet.
 In lieu of each party filing a separate Case Management Statement, any two or more parties may file a joint statement.
 Unless the Court orders another time period, all parties must meet and confer in person or by telephone no later than 30 calendar days before the date set for the management conference to consider each of the subjects listed in California Rules of Court, rules 3.724 and 3.727.